 Even if your right to compensation seems clear, don’t expect the legal process to be easy.
 In fact, you should be suspicious if the insurance company offers you a check right away.
 That settlement might seriously underestimate the actual value of your injury claim.

-Our Fort Lauderdale personal injury lawyers at Hollander Law Firm, P.A. have been fighting to get full and fair compensation for accident victims for more than 28 years.
+Our Fort Lauderdale personal injury lawyers at Hollander Law Firm Accident Injury Lawyers have been fighting to get full and fair compensation for accident victims for more than 28 years.
 We’ve recovered millions in compensation for our clients across Broward County and South Florida.

 We know it can be difficult to know what to expect when you hire a lawyer.
 When you hire our legal team, you can expect your attorney to: